Schmelzberry/Factory/Factory/README.md

 ## Description

-A website for Eau Claire's Hair Salon
+A website for a factory to track engineers and the machines they work on.

 ## Setup/Installation Requirements